 - Include Grasses: Ornamental grasses may not be as showy in the flowerbed, but they can provide abundant seeds that birds will devour.
 Consider adding several bunches of grasses as accents with your flowers for even more seed-bearing options.

 To attract the most birds with seed-bearing flowers, allow the blooms to grow with as little interference as possible.
 Avoid deadheading, since it is the dried heads that birds will pilfer for seeds.
-Similarly, avoid spraying the flowers with insecticides – not only are these chemicals toxic to birds, but once birds learn about the flowers, they'll happily feed on insects as well for natural pest control.
+Similarly, avoid spraying the flowers with insecticides.
+Not only are these chemicals toxic to birds, but once birds discover the flowers, they'll happily feed on nearby insects as well for natural pest control.